gyulab/gyulab.github.io/_posts/Research@Gatech/2026-08-13-agentic-workflow-tcad.md

 3. **Project files**: `AGENTS.md`, reusable skills, baseline input decks, generated cases, logs, and reports are stored in versioned folders.
 4. **TCAD execution**: simulator commands run only after the agent has checked the input deck and the researcher has confirmed the exact case count.

-&nbsp;&nbsp;&nbsp;&nbsp;Public references should stay public.
-The article can link to the [Synopsys TCAD product page](https://www.synopsys.com/manufacturing/tcad.html), [Sentaurus Device product page](https://www.synopsys.com/manufacturing/tcad/device-simulation/sentaurus-device.html), [OpenAI Codex remote connection documentation](https://learn.chatgpt.com/docs/remote), [OpenAI AGENTS.md documentation](https://learn.chatgpt.com/docs/agent-configuration/agents-md), and [OpenAI skills documentation](https://learn.chatgpt.com/docs/build-skills).
-Lab manuals, license files, server names, usernames, PDKs, process recipes, and unpublished data should remain outside the post.

 <br>

-# Project Rules: `AGENTS.md`
+# Master Rules: `AGENTS.md`

-&nbsp;&nbsp;&nbsp;&nbsp;`AGENTS.md` is the persistent rulebook for the project.
+&nbsp;&nbsp;&nbsp;&nbsp;`AGENTS.md` is the master rulebook for the project.
 It should describe what the agent may read, what it must not modify, which commands are allowed, and what evidence is required before a run.
 The most important rule is to protect the baseline.

 ```markdown
 # AGENTS.md